danydin/aws-cloud-practitioner/README.md

 * failover means when rds fail (hardware issue) and there's multi az enagbled for that rds If the primary instance fails, the standby replica is automatically promoted to become the new primary instance.
 This process is automatic and typically takes less than a minute to complete.
 Once the new primary instance is promoted, the DNS record for the RDS endpoint is updated to point to the new instance.
 * host replacement used to replace the host of an RDS instance in AWS, you can create a new instance, create a read replica, promote the read replica to become the new primary instance, test the new instance, and delete the original instance.
 You should consider using host replacement for an RDS instance in AWS when there is a hardware failure, performance issues, or when you need to upgrade the database engine or operating system.
 Host replacement can take several hours, so you should plan accordingly and communicate any downtime or service disruptions to your users or customers.

+## DynamoDB (NOSql)
+DynamoDB is one of the nosql servers avilable in aws. when creating a db in dynamo db you must specify the partiton key and optional a second required key called a sort key. the partition key ensures that each item-attribute has a unique value (e.g. userId). if you use both of the primary keys (partition and sort key) you can have same value for multiple partition keys as long as the value for each sort key is different, this is called composite key. to query in a dynamodb table you have to use the instance id value and optional the sort key value to further refine your query results.

+## EFS (elastic file system)

 Q: are all subnets in a vpc must share the same route table , security groups and acl?
 A: In Amazon Web Services (AWS), all subnets within a Virtual Private Cloud (VPC) share the same route table, but they can have different security groups and network access control lists (ACLs).